FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-09/02-git-for-teams.md

 ## Exercise 1

-To warm up your git muscles, Please complete level 2 -> 4 on [learngitbranching.js.org](http://learngitbranching.js.org/) When your finished, please spend 15 minutes capturing as much of what you discovered in your notes.
+To warm up your git muscles, Please complete level 2 -> 4 on [learngitbranching.js.org](http://learngitbranching.js.org/)

+When your finished, please spend 15 minutes capturing as much of what you discovered in your notes.
 THis will help us have a discussion later.

 ---

 ## Exercise 2

 Git is a flexible tool.
 It has many options, but it does not force its users into any specific worlflows.
 As a result, developers use git in a variety of ways.

 Flexibility is is a double edge sword, as most developers who are new to git, will use  the set of commands they are familiar with, and ignore other useful features.

 - What are the features you are familiar with in Git.
 Discuss how you currently use git, with your nearest neighbour.

 If you have not already, read ["A Successful Branching Model"](http://nvie.com/posts/a-successful-git-branching-model/).

 - Why was this model developed?
-- How is this model diffrernt from how you currently use git?
+- How is this model different from how you currently use git?
 - How does this model help developers build software?
 - Could you make this model better?